Evidence Tools

 Strategy.
-Case Management and Social Support (Pregnancy)
+Case Management and Social Support.
+(Pregnancy)

 Approach.
-Support pregnant women to find stable housing to improve birth outcomes
+Support pregnant women to find stable housing to improve birth outcomes.

+Evidence.
+Emerging Evidence.
 Strategies with this rating typically trend positive and have good potential to work.
 They often have a growing body of recent, but limited research that documents effects.
 However, further study is needed to confirm effects, determine which types of health behaviors and conditions these interventions address, and gauge effectiveness across different population groups.
 (Clarifying Note: The WWFH database calls this "mixed evidence").

-through the MCH Digital Library or related evidence source.
+Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
+(Read more about understanding evidence ratings).

 Source.
 Peer-Reviewed Literature